legoj/jgrun/README.md

 # jgrun
-*jgrun* utility is a commandline program to run another program on different user credential, i.e. as a *runas* command alternative. runas command doesnt allow you to specify the user's password and thus couldnt be used for task automations. jgrun allows you to specify a clear-text password or an encrypted one.
+commandline program to run another program on different user credential. it could serve as *runas* command alternative on areas where you need to execute background tasks on different user accounts like on task automations. jgrun allows you to specify a clear-text password or an encrypted one.

 ### Usage: